 |Feeling sick (nausea) or being sick (vomiting), loss of appetite, tummy (abdominal) discomfort, diarrhoea||Eat simple meals (avoid rich or spicy foods).
 If this becomes troublesome, let your doctor know|

 |Sore mouth, mouth ulcers||Speak with your doctor about this|

-Important: If you develop any of the following rarer but more serious symptoms, let your doctor know straightaway:
+Important: if you develop a combination of the following rarer or more severe side-effects, let your doctor know straightaway: